Order of Nine Angles: Human sacrifice

-Outer representative

-Several academic commentators have highlighted the existence of a position within the ONA called an "Outer Representative", who serves as an official spokesperson for the group to the outer world.
-The first to publicly claim to be the group's "Outer Representative" was Richard Moult, an artist and composer from Shropshire who used the pseudonym of "Christos Beest".
-Moult was followed as "Outer Representative" by "Vilnius Thornian", who held the position from 1996 to 2002, and who has been identified by ONA insiders as the left-hand path ideologue Michael Ford.
-Subsequently, on the blog of the White Star Acception, the claim was made that the group's member Chloe Ortega was the ONA's Outer Representative, also this blog later became defunct by 2013.
-In 2013, a female American Rounwytha using the name of "Jall" appeared claiming to be the Order's "Outer Representative".

-The existence of the position of Outer Representative and the extent of its functions have been disputed however.
-According to Senholt the ONA "does not award titles", with Monette writing that "there is no central authority within the ONA."
-Also disputed is the existence of an O9A "Old Guard".
-Members of this Old Guard included Christos Beest, Sinister Moon, Dark Logos, and Pointy Hat, although in 2011 they stated that they would withdraw from the public sphere.
+Sexual violence

+The Counter Extremism Project reported that one ONA publication was titled The Rape Anthology and called for followers to seek "spiritual arousal from violent sexual rape".
+White Star Acception have published material in which they present rape as a regular practice of the group.

+In 1998, Searchlight magazine accused the ONA of being affiliated with paedophiles.
+According to a BBC News article from 2020, "The authorities are concerned by the number of paedophiles associated with the ONA, taking the group into a different area of law enforcement activity."
+The Global Network on Extremism and Technology have also reported that the ONA is "adjacent" to the 764 network, which has adopted the ONA's "visual aesthetics" and been associated with widespread child sexual abuse.

 Membership

-Several academics have written about ONA membership.
-In a 1995 overview of British Satanist groups, Harvey suggested that the ONA consisted of less than ten members, "and perhaps fewer than five."
+Academic observers have argued that in the 1980s and 1990s the ONA remained very small.
+Gregorius suggested that in the 1980s its membership may only have included one or two people, while in his 1995 overview of British Satanist groups, Harvey suggested that the ONA consisted of less than ten members, "and perhaps fewer than five."
 In 1998, Jeffrey Kaplan and Leonard Weinberg stated that the ONA's membership was "infinitesmally small", with the group acting primarily as a "mail-order ministry".
+The following year, Christos Beest stated that there were only about ten people involved.

 In 2013, Senholt observed that because the group has no official membership, it is "difficult, if not impossible, to estimate the number of ONA members".
 Senholt suggested that a "rough estimate" of the "total number" of individuals involved with the ONA in some capacity from 1980 to 2009 was "a few thousand"; he had come to this conclusion from an examination of the number of magazines and journals about the subject circulated and the number of members of online discussion groups devoted to the ONA.
 At the same time he thought that the number of "longtime adherents is much smaller."
-Also in 2013, Monette estimated that there were over two thousand ONA associates, broadly defined.
+In 2013, Monette estimated that there were over two thousand ONA associates, broadly defined.
 He believed that the gender balance was roughly equal, although with regional variation and differences among particular nexions.
 Introvigne observed that if Monette's estimate was correct, it would mean that the ONA is "easily... the largest Satanist organization in the world".

-According to a survey in 2015, the ONA has more female supporters than either the Church of Satan or the Temple of Set; more women with children; more older supporters; more supporters who are better established in socio-economic terms; and more who politically are further to the Right.